MSD-IRIMAS/Multi_Comparison_Matrix/README.md

 ## Summary

-This repo is a long term used benchmark method that generates either:
+This repo is a long term used benchmark method that generates a Multi-Comparison Matrix where the user ca choose whether to include a full pairwise multi-comparate comparison or to choose which ones to be included or excluded in the rows and columns of the matrix.

-1. A HeatMap for a full 1v1 and multi comparison between classifiers evaluated on multiple dataset.
-2. A HeatLine for a 1v1 and multi comparison between a proposed method VS other approaches.

 ## Input Format